powerman/Narada/README.md

 - `var/patch/`

-    Contains all project updates (patches). `narada-diff` will create new update candidate in this directory for manual review; `narada-release-1` will turn candidate into released update; `narada-patch` will apply updates found this this directory to project; etc.
+    Contains all project updates (patches). `narada-diff` will create new update candidate in this directory for manual review; `narada-release` will turn candidate into released update; `narada-patch` will apply updates found this this directory to project; etc.